eea/eionet.nat2000.sdfmanager/README.md

 Building is relevant only if you have the source code.
 If you only have the pre-built ZIP package, then you can skip the building part.

 For running the software, you will need the following software components installed on your machine:
-* A 32-bit version of Java Runtime Environment (JRE) 6 or 7
+* A 32-bit version of Java Runtime Environment (JRE) 8
-* MySQL database server 5.0 or 5.1.
+* MySQL database server 8.0 or later.
 It must be running and there must be at least an empty database named "natura2000".